 - and develop a transition and implementation plan, including a plan for a search for the CEO of the new single entity.

-Both boards will again vote to approve the design, plan, and governance structure of the new entity in the spring of 2023.
+Both boards will vote on key deliverables throughout the first half of 2023 to approve the design, plan, and governance structure for the new entity to take effect July 1, 2023.